rashidlasker/deploy/week4/README.md

-Assignment 3: Templates, Templates, Templates! (oh, and Forms!)
+Assignment 3: Templates, Templates, Templates!
 ========

-This week you'll be writing templates and forms for the models you created last week.
-You have free reign in deciding which templates and forms your app requires.
+This week you'll be writing templates for the models you created last week.
+You have free reign in deciding which templates your app requires.
 We are looking for functionality where users can see a list of items and be able to click on an item and see details about it.

 For example, if your project is a recipe sharing app and you have `User`, `Recipe`, and `Comment` models, you could create detail views and templates for `User` and `Recipe`. `Comment` might not need its own view/template because the view for `Recipe` could also show all associated `Comment`s.
 You would also need to create a view and corresponding template that lists `Recipe`s.
-It would also make sense for your app to have forms that allow for creation of `Recipe`s and `Comment`s.

 Templates in Django
 ----